sahilchougule1818/temp/replit.md

     - Renamed "Contamination" column to "Mortality" in table and forms
     - Updated all form labels to use "Mortality" terminology
   - **FilterBar Component**:
-    - Verified Search button is visible and styled next to the Crop Name dropdown
+    - Fixed Search button alignment and visibility issues
+    - Added invisible label to ensure proper vertical alignment with input fields
+    - Set explicit button height (h-10) for consistent sizing
-    - Search button is present in all outdoor modules that use FilterBar
+    - Search button is now properly visible next to the Crop Name dropdown in all outdoor modules
+    - Applied to all outdoor modules: Primary Hardening, Secondary Hardening, Shifting, Fertilization, Holding Area, Outdoor Sampling, and Outdoor Contamination

 - **2025-11-21**: Project imported to Replit
   - Successfully imported GitHub repository